texamp/texamp.github.io/abstracts-contributed.md

 *Strichartz estimates for the Schr&ouml;dinger equation on negatively curved compact manifolds*

 Abstract:
-We will discuss improved Strichartz estimates for solutions of the Schr&ouml;dinger equation on compact manifolds with nonpositive curvature which is related to the results of Burq, G&eacute;rard and Tzvetkov (2004).
+We will discuss improved Strichartz estimates for solutions of the Schr&ouml;dinger equation on compact manifolds with nonpositive curvature which is related to the <a href="http://doi.org/10.1353/ajm.2004.0016">results of Burq, G&eacute;rard and Tzvetkov (2004)</a>.
 The proof is based on obtaining lossless estimates on relatively small time intervals which may depend on the frequency, we shall also discuss the flat tori as a sample case.
 This is based on joint work with Matthew Blair and Christopher Sogge.

 ------
 <a name="Hurtado"></a>